 ScreenSteps lets you add notes to articles and notify other authors when changes need to be made.
 You can work with revision notes in the web article editor or the desktop article editor.

 The desktop editor displays revision notes in the property inspector on the right of the article editor.
-By default, notes that apply to the article as a whole are displayed in the column.
-In the example below, the article has one revision note.
+Revision notes associated with the article as a whole as well as those linked to a specific content block will appear here.

 Click on the article's title